actors-rs/actors.rs/mkdocs/docs/actors.md

 An `ActorRef` always refers to a specific instance of an actor.
 When two instances of the same `Actor` are started, they're still considered separate actors, each with different `ActorRef`s.

-!!! note
-`ActorRef`s are inexpensive and can be cloned (they implement `Clone`) without too much concern about resources.
-References can also be used in `Props` as a field in another actor's factory method, a pattern known as endowment. `ActorRef`s can be sent as a message to another actor, a pattern known as introduction.
+> `ActorRef`s are inexpensive and can be cloned (they implement `Clone`) without too much concern about resources.
+> References can also be used in `Props` as a field in another actor's factory method, a pattern known as endowment.
+> `ActorRef`s can be sent as a message to another actor, a pattern known as introduction.

+TODO: put example here

 ## Sending Messages